Cerenia/cerenia.github.io/README.md

 | ------------- | ------------- | ------------- | ------------- |
 | ![](fig/Android-Restore-from-Backup-nav.png)  | ![](fig/Android-Restore-from-Backup.png)  | ![](fig/Android-Restore-Progress.png)  | ![](fig/Android-Restore-Incorrect-Passphrase.png)   |

 After your data is loaded, you may set a folder to store backups in.
 It does not matter if you do this now or leave it for later when you want to transfer back to a normal installation of Signal.
 Afterwards, you will need to reregister with your phone number as you did when you first installed the Signal application.
-This is where you will need your PIN if you had registration lock enabled.
-Be careful here, as inputting the wrong PIN too many times will temporarily lock you out of your account.
+This is where you may need your PIN.
+Be careful here if you had registration lock enabled, as inputting the wrong PIN too many times will temporarily lock you out of your account.

 |  |  |
 | ------------- | ------------- |